 This is nothing more than describing moments of spontaneous frenetic activity.
 They are called Frenetic Random Activity Periods in English, also known as Frap.
 It is a real need of our four-legged friends, absolutely natural.

 It stems from the need to channel their energy correctly and discharge excess energy.
-Like an overfilled bag that must be lightened if it is not to be broken, we are talking about the dog’s psychophysical balance, which is just as important as ours.
+Like an overfilled bag that must be lightened if it is not to be broken, the dog’s psychophysical balance is just as important as ours.

 A doggie dog always runs—no reprimands or punishments.